AstraZeneca rejects Pfizer's take-it-or-leave-it offer

-LONDON Britain's AstraZeneca on Monday rejected a sweetened and "final" offer from Pfizer, puncturing the U.S. drugmaker's plan for a merger to create the world's biggest pharmaceuticals group.
+LONDON Britain's AstraZeneca AZN.L on Monday rejected a sweetened and "final" offer from Pfizer PFE.N, puncturing the U.S. drugmaker's plan for a merger to create the world's biggest pharmaceuticals group.

 The rejection left some major shareholders fuming as shares in AstraZeneca slumped 11 percent to close at 42.88 pounds after falling as much as 15 percent - their biggest ever intra-day decline.
 Pfizer rose 1 percent in New York.